beholderface/Enlightened-Psionics/plans.md

 - Dedicated pattern to get CAD vectors when the CAD isn't in your hand
 - Hex patterns exclusively for trinket bullets that return data from the psi spell context
 - Spell pieces that return media in bullet/CAD
+- Spell piece that returns a trinket bullet's cooldown

 Maybe:
 - Psi material hex trinkets or similar